-After newspapers reported on the Nazi plan to murder all of Europe's Jews,1 the United States, Great Britain, the Soviet Union, and nine other countries issued a statement in December 1942 condemning this "bestial policy of cold-blooded extermination."2 Though American and British officials quickly faced strong public pressure to aid Europe's Jews, each nation’s leaders remained reluctant to prioritize the issue, citing limited feasibility and other more pressing concerns.3
+After newspapers reported on the Nazi regime's plan to murder all of Europe's Jews,1 the United States, Great Britain, the Soviet Union, and nine other countries issued a statement in December 1942 condemning this "bestial policy of cold-blooded extermination."2 Though American and British officials quickly faced strong public pressure to aid Europe's Jews, each nation’s leaders remained reluctant to prioritize the issue.
+They cited limited resources and other concerns.3

 As a response to government inaction, on March 1, 1943, the American Jewish Congress held a massive rally at Madison Square Garden in New York City.
 They also endorsed an eleven-point proposal for rescue efforts.
-Two days later, Assistant Secretary of State Breckinridge Long announced a conference to address the crisis.4 The British government, which controlled the territory of Bermuda, offered that location as an area where protests were unlikely and the press could be easily managed.
-Jewish organizations sent recommendations to attendees in advance of the conference, but they were largely ignored.
+In response to public pressure, Assistant Secretary of State Breckinridge Long announced a conference to address the crisis two days later.
+The British government, which controlled the territory of Bermuda, offered that location as an area where protests were unlikely and the press could be easily managed.4 Jewish organizations sent recommendations to attendees in advance of the conference, but they were largely ignored.

-The delegates at the Bermuda conference focused only on small scale rescue and relief plans, from moving refugees in Spain to a haven in North Africa, to reassembling the IGCR and expanding its mission include all refugees, not just those from Germany and Austria.
-American news reports about the ongoing conference were vague, given that press from Bermuda was censored.
+The delegates at the Bermuda conference focused only on small scale rescue and relief plans, including moving refugees in Spain to a haven in North Africa.
+They also reassembled the IGCR and expanded its mission to include all refugees, not just those from Germany and Austria.
+American news reports about the ongoing conference were vague, because reporting from Bermuda was censored.
 When the conference ended, the United States and Great Britain issued a joint statement that the proceedings would remain confidential.

 This "Summary of Recommendations" from the Bermuda Conference was an internal document—not to be released to the press or the public.
-It details the limitations the American and British governments built into the conference.
+It describes the limitations that the American and British governments built into the conference.
 Recommendations 1–6 all relate to potential projects that need further consideration and negotiations, but even these projects could only rescue small numbers of refugees.
-Recommendation 7, urging a joint declaration promising the return of refugees after the war, reveals that the delegates did not understand that return would not be possible for many of the refugees whose homes and families had already been destroyed.
-Recommendations 8–13 relate to the IGRC, its funding, mandate, membership, and potential projects.
+Recommendation 7, urging a joint declaration promising the return of refugees after the war, reveals that the delegates did not understand that return would not be possible or desirable for many of the refugees whose homes and families had already been destroyed.
+Recommendations 8–13 relate to the IGRC's funding, mandate, membership, and potential projects.